Collaborative Sciences Award – Letter of Intent Application Submission

 Applicants to the Collaborative Sciences Award program will submit one application jointly.
 Applicants must determine which of their respective institutions will administer the project (if applicants are from more than one institution).
 The Co-Principal Investigator from the institution that will administer the award should initiate the application process.
 The Grants Officer from the sponsoring institution will be responsible for completing the submission of the application to the AHA.

 For the Letter of Intent, the Co-Principal Investigator who initiates the application in Grants@Heart must name the other Co-Principal Investigator(s) in the application.
 A biosketch is required to be uploaded for each Co-Principal Investigator.
-Please note that the biosketch document must be one combined PDF of the biosketch documents for ALL named Co-Principal Investigators.
-The maximum length of this uploaded PDF document cannot exceed 15 pages.
+Each biosketch has a 5-page limit.

 In the Science Classification section of the application, the Co-Principal Investigator who initiates the application should use the first science classification to identify his/her science area.
 Use the second science classification to identify the other named Co-Principal Investigator’s science area.

 The application must be submitted to the Grants Officer in enough time to allow them to review and submit it to the AHA by the stated deadline.

 - The Letter of Intent (LOI) for the National Collaborative Sciences Award is limited to five pages.